 About the Program

-The Department of Pathology offers a one-year fellowship in gastrointestinal and liver pathology starting July 1 each year.
-The fellowship is designed to prepare individuals for a career in an academic setting.
+The Department of pathology offers a one-year fellowship in the gastrointestinal liver pathology starting July 1 each year.
+The fellowship is primarily designed to prepare individuals for a career in an academic setting.

-The department currently accessions nearly 19,000 gastrointestinal, pancreatic, and hepatobiliary cases, including complex surgical resection specimens, mucosal and liver biopsies, and outside referrals and consultation specimens from a wide variety of neoplastic and non-neoplastic conditions.
-The fellow spends the majority of his/her time performing clinical duties such as surgical signout and participating in intradepartmental and multidisciplinary conferences.
-Eleven subspecialized faculty members staff the service and support fellow education.
-In addition, the fellow is encouraged and expected to participate in clinical or laboratory-based research projects.
+The department currently accessions nearly 21,000 gastrointestinal, pancreatic, and hepatobiliary cases, including complex surgical resection specimens, mucosal and liver biopsies, and outside referral and consultation specimens with a wide variety of neoplastic and non-neoplastic conditions.
+The fellows spend the majority of their time performing clinical duties such as surgical sign-out, but they also participates in weekly multidisciplinary conferences and occasional intradepartmental conferences.
+12 subspecialized faculty members staff the service and support fellow education.
+In addition, the fellow is expected to participate in at least one clinical or laboratory-based research project.

 Candidate must be board certified or eligible for certification in anatomic pathology or AP/CP.